socadk/design-practice-repository/artifact-templates/futureWork/SDPR-APIRefactoringCatalog.md

 ### Hints and Pitfalls to Avoid (Common Pitfalls)
 <!-- See ART, don’t overdo etc. -->

-See the TELL rule and other tips and tricks [here](https://interface-refactoring.github.io/refactorings/hints/).
+See the TELL rule and other tips and tricks [here](https://interface-refactoring.github.io/hints/).

 ### Origins and Signs of Use
 <!-- From PLOPs and from AA -->
 This template is original research by Mirko Stocker and Olaf Zimmerman 2020 to 2021 supported by the Hasler Foundation.
-This work has roots in code refactoring and earlier work on architectural refactoring for the cloud).
+This work has roots in code refactoring and earlier work on architectural refactoring for the cloud.

 ### Related Artifacts and Practices (incl.
 Alternatives)